 The challenge for the UK economy is not that we have too many robots in the workplace, but too few!

-This was the conclusion of a recent report by the Business, Energy and Industrial Strategy Committee, published last month.
+This was the conclusion of a recent report on automation & the future of work by the Business, Energy and Industrial Strategy Committee, published last month.
 Businesses have the challenge of whether and how much to invest in new technology.

-“The risk we face isn’t a robot takeover of our workplaces; but that our lack of adoption and the reluctance to lead the way with Industry 4.0 means other countries will overtake the UK.”
+“The risk we face isn’t a robot takeover of our workplaces; but that our lack of adoption and the reluctance to lead the way means other countries will overtake the UK.”

-The report expressed the view that the UK has a major opportunity to take a global role with automation and Artificial Intelligence and “Robotics is also creating new jobs and opportunities, including many highly skilled roles.”
+The Automation & the Future of Work report expressed the view that the UK has a major opportunity to take a global role with automation and Artificial Intelligence.
+“Robotics is also creating new jobs and opportunities, including many highly skilled roles.”

 The report stated that a range of factors are preventing businesses from investing in new technology, including:

 - Management who don’t understand or recognise the potential of automation.